-The Awful Legacy of Lead
+The 'Horrifying' Consequence of Lead Poisoning

 “Overall, we found that approximately 275 fewer children were born in Flint than we would have expected had the city not changed its water source,” Grossman said in a statement.

 The babies born in Flint were also slightly, but not much, less healthy than they were elsewhere.
 But the authors caution that those children might be yet to face the full brunt of lead’s negative health impacts.
-Lead exposure can cause “decreased educational attainment, increased behavioral problems and criminal behavior, and worse labor market outcomes,” the authors write.
+Lead exposure can cause “decreased educational attainment, increased behavioral problems and criminal behavior, and worse labor-market outcomes,” the authors write.
 The toxin can decrease IQ, potentially for life.
 The number of Flint children with lead-poisoned blood roughly doubled after the city changed water sources.

 Flint is yet another example of how the health of low-income communities of color can be damaged by the environment, and by high-level policy decisions.
 Flint is majority-black, according to the Washington Post, and it’s the nation’s poorest city.
 But this case is far from the only time low-income people and people of color have been disproportionately affected by lead.
 Studies have shown that black neighborhoods are, on average, more likely to be impacted by lead toxicity than predominantly white areas.

 The problem often starts with housing segregation, which creates pockets of housing that go without inspections or renovations.
-As my colleague Vann Newkirk reported, in New Orleans, “Housing discrimination in the city had forced generations of black residents into segregated wards and neighborhoods, often located in the areas with the highest risk for both lead poisoning and flooding.”
+As my colleague Vann Newkirk reported, in New Orleans, “housing discrimination in the city had forced generations of black residents into segregated wards and neighborhoods, often located in the areas with the highest risk for both lead poisoning and flooding.”
 The city’s housing authority, HANO, he writes, “simply didn’t respond to thousands of complaints or keep buildings up to code.
 In 1994, 15 years after HANO was labeled a ‘troubled’ development, HUD inspectors visited 150 units in the neighborhood and found that all 150 units failed to meet standards—with problems including peeling lead paint, asbestos exposure, and massive roach infestations—and that none of the units had been updated at all in 10 years.”

 Though Baltimore has made strides in lead abatement, the city has also recognized the connection between its lead-tainted homes and its historically high fetal- and infant-mortality rates.

 The health consequences of lead have been well-known for decades.
-But even after they became clear, industry leaders and policymakers would sometimes blame the people affected for their own ailments.
+But even after they became clear, industry leaders and policy makers would sometimes blame the people affected for their own ailments.

-As Laura Bliss reported for CityLab, a 1957 meeting of the Health and Safety for the Lead Industries Association featured director Manfred Bowditch admitting, ‘“The major source of trouble is the flaking of lead paint in the ancient slum dwellings of our older cities’ … ‘It was necessary ‘to educate the parents’ about the risk of lead paint, Bowditch complained to a colleague in 1956.
+As Laura Bliss reported for CityLab, a 1957 meeting of the Health and Safety for the Lead Industries Association featured director Manfred Bowditch admitting, “The major source of trouble is the flaking of lead paint in the ancient slum dwellings of our older cities.”
+“It was necessary,” Bliss wrote, “‘to educate the parents’ about the risk of lead paint, Bowditch complained to a colleague in 1956.
 ‘But most of the cases are in Negro and Puerto Rican families, and how does one tackle that job?’”